Power Engineering Online Learning – Anytime, Anywhere

 To qualify to write the Interprovincial Power Engineering Certification examinations, a candidate must have a specified number of months of practical qualifying experience as outlined in the British Columbia “Power Engineers, Boiler, Pressure Vessel and Refrigeration Safety Regulation.”

-As stated in the Regulations, candidates may be entitled to a reduction in qualifying time as follows:
+As stated in the Regulations, if an applicant has successfully completed the correlating power engineering courses that have been approved by a provincial safety manager, candidates may be entitled to a reduction in qualifying time as follows:

-To qualify for the reduction, you must complete every course of the appropriate study program and all of its requirements.
+To be eligible for the qualifying time reduction, you must successfully complete every course of the appropriate study program and all of its requirements.
 Course exemption may not be awarded based upon your previous completion of the related Interprovincial examination(s).
-For further details, refer to Technical Safety BC.
+For further details, refer to Technical Safety BC

 Tuition Fee Schedule